Maxentaxen/Robotarm/README.md

               z \end{bmatrix}`$\
 \
 After that, we use our main equation using $(r,h)$ as our target point and then simply rotate the base to achieve the correct $\theta$.

-## §2.
-Components
-The user of the project must be able to input a point that the arm is to move to.
-There are two parts to this:

-### 2.1.
-Servo motors
-The project just needs 3 servo motors.

-### 2.2.
-A computer
-You need a computer with the arduino IDE in order to communicate with the system